 In our research, we're constantly studying past big winners to find the common ties that bind them.
 Cell-phone giant Nokia

-Just because a company is small and pays a dividend, though, that does not mean it is destined for greatness.
-But a dividend is a positive indicator, a telling sign of both financial strength and management's confidence that the company will continue to be solid through good times and bad.
-Progressive began paying its dividend back in 1986, when it was still capitalized at around $250 million.
+Just because a company is small and pays a dividend doesn't mean it is automatically destined for greatness.
+But a dividend is a positive indicator, a telling sign of both financial strength and management's confidence that the company will remain solid through good times and bad.
+Progressive began paying its dividend early on, back when it was still capitalized at around $250 million.

 That's why we love to see strong insider ownership at a company.
-Titanium Metals
+Oracle

 6. Boring excitement

-So a world-class company like Progressive must be headquartered in New York, right?
-Or Hartford, Conn., the "insurance capital of America"?
+A world-class company like Progressive must be headquartered in New York, right?
+Or Hartford, Conn., the "Insurance Capital of America"?
 Nope.
-It hails from Mayfield Village, Ohio, in the eastern suburbs of Cuyahoga County, approximately 20 miles from downtown Cleveland.
+It hails from Mayfield Village, Ohio, in the eastern suburbs of Cuyahoga County, about 20 miles from Cleveland.
 Low-key.
-Not flashy.
+No flash.
 A bit boring, even.

 Putting it together

-Hidden Gems is now nearly three years old, and our total average return during that time is 39%, compared with 18% for like amounts invested in the S&P 500.
-If you'd like to check out all of our recommendations, plus more than 20 valuable investing lessons, we're offering a 30-day free trial.
+Hidden Gems is more than five years old, and our average recommendation is beating the S&P 500 by six percentage points.
+If you'd like to check out all of our recommendations, plus the top five small caps for new money now, we're offering a 30-day free trial.
 Click here to give it a whirl.